DataFire/DataFire/docs/Flows.md

 pattern - each step has access to all data returned in previous steps, and can use this to generate the next request.

-Below is an example of DataFlow code.
+Below is an example flow.
 The steps are:
 * `stories` - Gets a list of story IDs from Hacker News, e.g. `[234, 2352, 1834]`
 * `story_details` - Gets details for the first story
 * `write_file` - Writes the details to a local file